alibabacloud-automation/terraform-alicloud-ecs-redis-mongodb-polardb/README.md

 English | [简体中文](README-CN.md)

-This module is used to create a lightweight web service under Alibaba Cloud VPC, including ECs, redis and RDS.
+This module is used to create a lightweight web service under Alibaba Cloud VPC, including ECs, Redis and RDS.

 These types of resources are supported: